CMP resurfacing scenarios and Core module updates

 Overview

-Upcoming Update
+Update

-We are rolling out an update to our CMP core module that includes an extra check for the validity of TC Strings.
+We have rolling out an update to our CMP core module that includes an extra check for the validity of TC Strings.
 This fix ensures that any obsolete or invalid consents are identified, and new consents are obtained automatically.
 As a result, users may be prompted again (resurfacing) to provide their consent.

-Key Details
+Key Details of the update

 • Rollout Date: 28/11/2024